jscottsmith/react-scroll-parallax/documentation/docs/usage/usage.md

 ### Wrap with a ParallaxProvider

-The [`<ParallaxProvider/>`](/docs/usage/components/parallax-provider) must wrap the component tree that contains all `<Parallax>` components.
+The [`<ParallaxProvider/>`](/docs/usage/components/parallax-provider) must wrap the component root that contains all [components](/docs/usage/components/) or [hooks](/docs/usage/hooks/) that use the parallax context.
 This should be a top level component like `<App>` and will provide necessary access through the React context API to the [Parallax Controller](https://parallax-controller.vercel.app/docs/intro).
 For example:

 ```jsx
 import { ParallaxProvider } from 'react-scroll-parallax';